MicrosoftDocs/Hololens/hololens/hololens2-holographic-custom-apps.md

 - [Using Visual Studio to deploy and debug Apps](/windows/mixed-reality/develop/platform-capabilities-and-apis/using-visual-studio)

 See our [guide](holographic-custom-apps.md) if you'd like to deploy custom apps on HoloLens (1st gen).

+## Manage LOB apps

+First, what is a line of business app?

+Line of business – or LOB for short – means a product, or products, that serve a particular customer transaction or business need.

+In industries like insurance, “line of business” also has a regulatory and accounting definition to meet a statutory set of insurance policies.

+You’ll find LOB apps in a wide range of organizations.
+They’re valued because they solve problems unique to each business.

+And when you sideload an app, you deploy an app package to HoloLens.

+A provisioning package – also known by the abbreviation “.ppkg” – is a container for a collection of configuration settings.

+With Windows 10, you can create provisioning packages that let you quickly, and efficiently, configure a device without having to install a new image.